Skip to content

 bash

-curl -X POST https://api.kinoforms.com/papi/v1/submit/$ACCESS_KEY \
+curl -X POST https://dash.kinoforms.com/papi/v1/submitter/form/submissions \

 -H "x-respondent-token: $SESSION_TOKEN" \